twu-fhss/phil100/33.phil101-pages/05.u2/05.topic-4/page.md

 ---

-A major part of our learning in Topics 1-3 focused on the premises and conclusions of an argument.
-Additionally, we learned about the keywords for identifying those parts, and how to label the premises and conclusion with letters in parentheses.
-As illustrated in the previous topics, notice that writing an argument in vertical form, with premises on top and the conclusion on the bottom, is the most effective way to illustrate the final argument.
+As illustrated in the previous lessons and activities, notice that writing an argument in vertical form, with premises on top and the conclusion on the bottom, is the most effective way to illustrate the final argument.
 For example,

 1. All humans are mortal.
 (P)
 2. Lucy is a human.
 (P)